s0rus/project-m/README.md

 ## What is it?

 Project M is an app that lets you watch videos from different platforms (youtube, streamable etc.) in sync with other users.
 Videos are kept in a playlist and so every logged in user can add a video in advance.
 Users with administrator capabilities can skip, pause/play and rewind videos - that too will happen in sync with others.
-Also, when user joins and video is playing already, video time is going to adjust based on leader's player state
+Also, when user joins and video is playing already, video time is going to adjust based on leader's player state.

 ## Techstack